myclasp/clasp-server/README.md

 ### On Linux:

-To start the app: `docker-compose up`
+To start the app: `docker-compose up -d`

 Then open in the browser with port 8000 e.g. `http://localhost:8000`